1712n/wall-e/src/prompt/markdown/cloudflare_documentation.md

 - fetchMock: import("undici").MockAgent

   - Declarative interface for mocking outbound `fetch()` requests.
 Deactivated by default and reset before running each test file.
-Refer to [`undici`'s `MockAgent` documentation](https://undici.nodejs.org/#/docs/api/MockAgent) for more information.
 Note this only mocks `fetch()` requests for the current test runner Worker.
 Auxiliary Workers should mock `fetch()`es using the Miniflare `fetchMock`/`outboundService` options.

     ```ts
     import { fetchMock } from 'cloudflare:test';